wso2-extensions/esb-connector-redis/docs/workingWithListsInRedis.md

 ```

 **Properties**
-* redisKey: The name of the key.
+* redisKey: The name of the key where the list is stored.
 * redisStart: The starting index.
-* redisEnd: the ending index.
+* redisEnd: The ending index.

 **Sample request**